gabrielrussell/emv/README.md

 # WARNING

--   File system errors occur during rename operations will cause the program to leave the renames possibly half done without any plan for rollback or resume.
+-   File system errors that occur during rename operations will cause the program to leave the renames possibly half done without any plan for rollback or resume.

 # FILES